Learning in Stackelberg Games with Non-myopic Agents: Introduction

 \subsection{Related work}

 Learning in the presence of non-myopic agents has been well-studied in the context of auctions \citep{amin2013learning, mohri2014, liu2018, abernethy2019}.
 There, batching and delays are often used to limit the extent of strategic manipulation from bidders and non-myopia is frequently modeled via $\gamma$-discounted utility maximizing agents.
-Initial work focused on posted prices \citep{amin2013learning, mohri2014, drutsa2017horizon}, while later work included multi-bidder auctions with reserve prices \citep{liu2018, abernethy2019}, formal guarantees for incentive compatibility \cite{kanoria2014}, and more nuanced, contextual valuations \citep{golrezaei2019, drutsa20contextual}.
-In \Cref{sec:demand}, we provide direct comparisons to the posted-price setting, where we improve the state-of-the-art dependence on $T_\gamma$ for both fixed and stochastic buyer valuations.
-Compared to higher-dimensional settings like SSGs, analysis of approximate best response behavior is more simplistic in auctions, where the agents can be viewed as having slightly perturbed one-dimensional values.
+Initial research focused on posted prices \citep{amin2013learning, mohri2014, drutsa2017horizon} with later work including multi-bidder auctions with reserve prices \citep{liu2018, abernethy2019}, formal guarantees for incentive compatibility \citep{kanoria2014}, and more nuanced, contextual valuations \citep{golrezaei2019, drutsa20contextual,golrezaei2023incentive}.
+In \Cref{ssec:demand}, we provide direct comparisons to the posted-price setting, where we improve the state-of-the-art dependence on $T_\gamma$ for both fixed and stochastic buyer valuations.
+Compared to high-dimensional settings like SSGs, analysis of approximate best response behavior is simpler in posted-price auctions, where agents can be viewed as having slightly perturbed one-dimensional values.
+In some multi-bidder settings, the seller's choice of personalized reserve prices is multi-dimensional \citep{golrezaei2019, golrezaei2023incentive}.
+Here, the distribution over reserve prices is unknown to the buyers until after bidding, so this setting does not fall into the Stackelberg framework, and the techniques employed do not translate directly to our applications.
 Differential privacy has also been employed as a tool for filtering information flow in various mechanism design settings \citep{mcsherry2007,kobbi2012,kearns2014,liu2018,abernethy2019}.

+Utility discounting has a long history in stochastic control, economics, and reinforcement learning (see, e.g., \citealp{blackwell1965, abreu1988,fedenberg1986, littman1994}), where it models uncertainty of future participation and acts as a tractable middle-ground between finite-horizon and infinite-horizon repeated games without discounting.
+In our setting, the discounted horizon~$T_\gamma$ models the agent's patience and would typically scale inversely with actual time between repeated interactions.
+Related notions of patience in repeated games include the extreme version of long-run (non-discounting) and short-run (best-responding) players \citep{fudenberg1990repeated}, and, for dynamic pricing, models where buyers persist for a limited number of rounds, during which they can make a single purchase \citep{ahn2007pricing,liu2015, lobel2020dynamic}.